Your writing ritual

 No. Every writing type has its own benchmark set.
 Technical writing tolerates up to 20 percent passive voice and high repetition because consistent terminology matters more than variety.
 Copywriting has the strictest reading ease requirement on the platform because every word has to earn its place.
 Poetry suppresses sentence-based metrics entirely.
 Journalism tolerates more passive voice than fiction for attribution reasons.
 When you select a writing type before grading, you are choosing which benchmark set your passage is measured against.
 The same passage graded as Fiction and as Technical Writing will produce different ratings, not because the scores change, but because the targets do.

 The full practice environment is free with no time limit.
-Exercises, metrics, XP, skill progression, leaderboards, publishing, community, and peer feedback are all included at no cost.
-Pro adds metric history and trend analysis across all your submissions, advanced writing modes tuned for specific genres, series, version history, folder organization, community analytics, and export.
-Pro is $9 a month or $65 a year, about $5.40 a month billed annually.
-All new accounts get a free 30-day Pro trial.
+Exercises, metrics, XP, skill progression, leaderboards, publishing, community, peer feedback, and draft import and export are all included at no cost.
+Pro adds metric history and trend analysis across all your submissions, advanced writing modes tuned for specific genres, series, version history, folder organization, and community analytics.
+Pro is $12 a month or $99 a year, about $8.25 a month billed annually.
+All new accounts get a free 7-day Pro trial.
 No credit card required.

 Feedback requests go into a queue.
 We match you automatically with writers whose skill focus and XP in your genre fit your piece, and we fan each request out to several of them at once so you are not waiting on one person.
 If nobody delivers, the queue keeps trying for up to two weeks and pulls in a moderator near the end as a backstop.
 You rate the feedback when it arrives.
 That rating shapes future matches.
 The system is designed to produce responses, not hope for them.